prestodb/presto/presto-docs/src/main/sphinx/functions/datetime.rst

 .. warning:: The following specifiers are not currently supported: ``%D %U %u %V %X``

 .. warning:: Timestamp is truncated to milliseconds

+.. note:: ``Fraction of second`` behaves the same way as ``Microseconds`` from the MySQL reference manual (for the ``date_format`` function)
+    Similarly to MySQL, it accepts between 1 and 9 digits of input.
+    Timestamps in Presto have millisecond precision, so "12" will result in "120" milliseconds, "1234" will produce "123" because of truncation.

 .. function:: date_format(timestamp, format) -> varchar